 Only student-athletes eligible under Bylaws 12, 13, 14, 15 and 16 may compete in NCAA championships.
 In accordance with Bylaw 3.2.4, member institutions are required to certify the eligibility of their student-athletes before each academic year and to withhold ineligible student-athletes from all intercollegiate competition.
-Member institutions are reminded to notify the NCAA national office before the selection date for each championship of any student-athlete who may have participated in regularseason competition but subsequently is determined to be ineligible or unavailable for NCAA championship competition.
-[For the Division I men's championships, institutions must notify Kelsey Jones, NCAA championships administrator, before April 28 (phone: 317-917-6651; email: kjones@ncaa.org).
-For the Division I women's championships, institutions must notify John Bugner, NCAA championships administrator, before April 28 (phone: 317-917-6529; email: jbugner@ncaa.org).]
+Member institutions are reminded to notify the NCAA national office before the selection date for each championship of any student-athlete who may have participated in regular-season competition but subsequently is determined to be ineligible or unavailable for NCAA championship competition.
+[For the Division I men's championships, institutions must notify Liz Turner Suscha, NCAA championships manager, before April 26 (phone: 317-917-6189; email: lsuscha@ncaa.org).
+For the Division I women's championships, institutions must notify John Bugner, NCAA championships manager, before April 26 (phone: 317-917-6529; email: jbugner@ncaa.org).]